bitcoinerlab/miniscript/ANALYZER.md

 Context differences: in Tapscript, `d:X` gains the `unit` (`u`) property because `SCRIPT_VERIFY_MINIMALIF` enforces exact 0/1 encoding for IF.

+### Malleability fields

+Malleability uses the Miniscript `s/f/e` properties from the "Guaranteeing non-malleability" section of the spec:

+- `signed`: every satisfaction requires a signature.
+- `forced`: every dissatisfaction requires a signature (or none exist).
+- `expressive`: a unique unconditional dissatisfaction exists, and any conditional dissatisfactions require signatures.
+- `nonMalleable`: derived from the spec's "Requires" column to guarantee a non-malleable satisfaction exists.

 ## Correctness vs malleability

 Correctness properties answer "is this miniscript well-typed and semantically